cc-Mehdi/SSMS-Guide/README.md

 7.  **SSMSBoost:** This is a popular third-party extension that enhances SSMS with features like query execution history, tab coloring, query plan visualization, and more.

-8.  **SSMS Settings:** Explore the various settings and options in the "Tools" > "Options" menu to tailor SSMS to your preferences.
+8.  **SSMS Settings:** Explore the various settings and options in the `"Tools" > "Options"` menu to tailor SSMS to your preferences.
 You can adjust settings related to code editing, query execution, and more.

 9.  **Query Execution Options:** Customize how query results are displayed, whether they are shown in the grid, text, or chart format.

 10.  **IntelliSense:** SSMS provides IntelliSense, which offers code completion and suggestions as you type.
-You can adjust IntelliSense options under "Tools" > "Options" > "Text Editor" > "Transact-SQL" > "IntelliSense."
+You can adjust IntelliSense options under `"Tools" > "Options" > "Text Editor" > "Transact-SQL" > "IntelliSense"`.

 Remember that some customizations might require additional extensions or tools to be installed.
 Always ensure you are using reliable and trusted extensions from reputable sources.
 If you encounter any issues, you can refer to the official SSMS documentation or relevant user communities for assistance.